JDN89/my-playground/java/jan/rest-api-playground/restdemo/README.md

 - You can't use records with Spring Data JPA, but you can use records wit JDBC

-## TODO

-- how to create and throw custom errors!
-- unit tests

 #### transfer DTO to entity and vice versa